Ted's Woodworking Review

 Ted's Videos--Nothing original here!

-Ted’s woodworking videos that are one of the Bonus Features are not original work of his but are just links to YouTube videos produced by other woodworking websites on the Internet.
+Ted’s woodworking Bonus Features videos are not original work.
+It is a compilation of YouTube videos produced by other woodworking websites.

-What I look for in woodworking plans for beginners & how Ted’s measures up.
+What I look for, and how Ted’s measures up.

-5. Skill level clearly stated: Nope!
-There are a very very few titles that will help you know the skill level and that only based on keywords like “Simple Window Box Planter” usually you will have to search the project, open the pdf and read all of the directions to make that determination yourself.
+- The skill level clearly stated: Nope!
+There are very few titles that will help you know the skill level, based only on keywords like “Simple Window Box Planter.”
+Usually, you will have to search the project, open the pdf, and read all of the directions to make that determination yourself.

-If your goal is only to have a large resource of plans to give you ideas then perhaps this product could be useful.
+If your goal is only to have an extensive resource of plans to give you ideas, then perhaps this product could be useful.